libriscv/rvscript/README.md

 ```
 $ riscv64-unknown-elf-g++ --version
-riscv64-unknown-elf-g++ (g5964b5cd7) 11.1.0
+riscv64-unknown-elf-g++ (g2ee5e430018) 12.2.0
 ```

-While 32-bit RISC-V is faster to emulate than 64-bit, I prefer it when the sizes match between the address spaces.
+While 32-bit RISC-V is faster to emulate than 64-bit, I prefer when the sizes match between the address spaces.
 It makes passing objects and structs very easy.

 ## Building script files